fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageTableSASToken.md

 ## PARAMETERS

 ### -Name
-Specifies the name of an azure_2 Storage table.
+Specifies the name of an Azure Storage table.
 This cmdlet creates an SAS token for the table that this parameter specifies.

 ```yaml